oranjuice/monero-0mq/README.md

 Note the string "s88888888888".
 It is a string containing "picture"s each one describing the type of the field.
 See http://api.zeromq.org/czmq3-0:zsock.

 * Now let's look at the server side of all that we discussed.
 The server is again a state machine.
-When the server is in "connected" state, for our example, there should be an event for "get_info".
+When the server is in "connected" state, for our example, there should be an event for "get_info" request.
 Here it is:
     <state name = "connected" inherit = "defaults">
         ...